 The holidays tend to jam me up a bit.
 One second, it’s Halloween and I’m growing my holiday beard.
 The next it’s February 3rd, the beard is gone, and I’m realizing that I’ve got a logjam of photos and reviews with which to bless the whisk(e)y world.

 So today, we’re discussing Redemption Rye.
-Now, I’ve made little secret that I think Redemption’s plunge into the world of barrel proof whiskies left much to be desired.
+Now, I’ve made little secret that I think Redemption’s plunge into the world of barrel proof whiskies left something to be desired.
 All heat, no heart.
 But I truly dig their flagship whiskies.

-It has a nice floral nose that isn’t afraid to allow the spice to show a little leg.
+The Redemption Rye has a nice floral nose that isn’t afraid to allow the spice to show a little leg.
 On the palate, there’s a touch of mint that I have always dug, which dances ever so nicely with that carnival caramel corn and baked orange that I’ve come to associate with Redemption.
 And I do love the finish.
 It swirls and leaps at the front, before settling in for a taste that at the very end reminds me that maybe it’s time for another dram.

 It’s not a fancy whiskey, and my general love for it goes against my overall mixed feelings of the MGP factory products, but what can I say.
 The heart wants what it wants.

 So here’s to an evening sipping an old friend and being quite happy to do so. – TM

 Redemption kindly provided a sample for review.
 As always, our opinions are 100% our own.